AGLDWG/agldwg-ont-profile/README.md

 ## Contacts
 This profile was created by members of the Australian Government Linked Data Working Group.

-Please see the profile source file itself ([profile.ttl](profile.ttl)) for particular contributors' details and please see the AGLDWG's website, <http://www.linked.data.gov.au>, for AGLDWG contact details.
+Please see the profile source file itself ([agop.ttl](agop.ttl)) for particular contributors' details and please see the AGLDWG's website, <http://www.linked.data.gov.au>, for AGLDWG contact details.